|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General

 2013 "Corporation formation in the antebellum United States in comparative context," by Robert E. Wright and Richard E. Sylla, Business History.
 55(4):650-666 (June 2013).

 2015 "US Corporate Development 1790-1860," by Robert E. Wright and Richard E. Sylla.
 Provides of list of 22,419 corporations created in the United States between 1790 and 1860 by special laws.
 The data provided includes stockholders, capital stock and other relevant information.
 The list of corporations is very useful and includes business type such as "utility, water," which includes companies that provided water power but did not distribute water.
-About 500 charters for companies that distributed water are included, but the business type also includes companies that provided water power but not water distribution.
-The list is fairly complete and includes at least 90% of water works charters granted by special laws during this period, but misses several including several early water companies in Tennessee.
-Copies of water works charters are included for each system in this documentary history.
+About 500 charters for companies that distributed water are included and includes about 90% of water works charters granted by special laws during this period.
+This documentary history includes copies of water works charters granted by state legislatures, excepting only two 1866 Montana charters and an 1861 charter for the Kittanning water company in Pennsylvania that were apparently never published or otherwise distributed.

 General books and articles about water works history